Privacy and Data Protection Policy

 We will collect, process and store personal information about you which will include:

-• your name and email address when you contact us for information or to subscribe to our newsletters on our website; and
+• your name and email address when you contact us for information or to subscribe to our newsletters or blogs on our website or company LinkedIn page; and

-• in relation to business contacts: organisation, name, address, email address, telephone number, links to and copies of publicly available information and communications related to our business relationship with you.
+• in relation to business contacts: organisation, name, address, work email address, work telephone number, links to and copies of publicly available information and communications related to our business relationship with you.

-Most of the information described above comes directly from you but we do obtain some from third parties, for example, personal information may be passed to us by customers who, as your employer, may have designated you as their contact person.
+Most of the information described above comes directly from you but we do obtain some from third parties, for example, personal information may be passed to us by consultants or agents who may have designated you as their contact person.

 We may also provide marketing information to you in relation to our services where you have given your consent, or because we are otherwise legally entitled to do so and it is in our legitimate interests to provide such information to you.
 If you do not wish to be contacted in this way, you can tell us by contacting us using the details set out at the end of the Privacy Policy or using the “unsubscribe” option in newsletters sent to you.
-We will never share your data with third parties for other marketing purposes unless we have your express consent to do so.
+We will never share your data with third parties for other marketing purposes.

 Where we have relied on our legitimate interests to process your personal data, you may contact us to obtain more information on this.